Best Food Tours in Bangkok Worth Booking For First Time Thai Foodies!

 There are a lot of people eating Bangkok street foods, so it’s best if you move around quickly

-All of these Bangkok food tours are small group sizes, a maximum of 8 people.
-Some of you might think this is small but I think it’s perfect as it’s more manageable for the tour guides and everyone gets to try a bit of everything.
+All of the above food tours in Bangkok that I mentioned are done in small group sizes, usually a maximum of 8 people.
+Some of you might think this is too small but I think it’s perfect as it’s more manageable for the local tour guides and everyone gets to try a bit of everything.

 Seafoods like squid, shrimp, and crab, are also very popular in Thai street food

-If you have any of these dietary restrictions or allergies and you go on these Bangkok food tours, you might miss out on a lot of tastings… If you are unsure then I recommend contacting the tour operators directly just to make sure.
+If you have any of these dietary restrictions or allergies and you go on these Bangkok food tours, you might miss out on a lot of tastings… That said, every tour operator is different, a lot of tour guides are happy to accommodate if you let them know in advance.
+I highly recommend checking the tour description carefully and contacting the Bangkok food tour company directly before booking, just to be sure.

-A thing to note about pork since it’s specifically mentioned, Thailand is a culture that primarily eats pork compared to beef, so that’s why a lot of vendors mainly use either pork or chicken in their dishes, rarely beef.
+A thing to note about pork since it’s specifically mentioned, Thailand is a culture that primarily eats pork compared to beef, so that’s why a lot of vendors mainly use either pork or chicken for their recipes in their dishes, but don’t worry as beef options along with other proteins are also widely available, again just let the tour guides know in advance so they can prepare.

 Looking for Things to Do in Bangkok?